ssoranno/ssoranno.github.io/docs/index.md

 layout: home
 title: Welcome
 ---
-# Welcome
-Welcome to my blog where I share my thoughts on my interests:
+Welcome to my blog where I share my thoughts on my interests Cloud Security, InfoSec, and personal finance.
+Feel free to checkout more details on my background in the whoami tab.
-- Cloud Security
-- Product Security
-- Application Security
-- Business
-- Personal Finance